bweatherson/iribook/04s-coins.md

 Assume (something the Lockean may not wish to acknowledge) that to say something might be the case is to reject believing its negation.
 Then a rational person faced with these choices will not believe _Either (B) is false or (C) is true_; they will take its negation to be possible.
 But that proposition is at least as probable as (C), so it too has probability 1.
 So probability 1 does not suffice for belief.

 This is a real problem for the Lockean - no probability suffices for belief, not even probability 1.
-It's also, of course, a problem for the view that belief is probability 1.
+It's also, of course, a problem for the view that belief is probability 1 that I discussed back in section \@ref(probone).
+The next section discusses another way in which these two views are problematic.